Mattcreates25/intern_journal/README.md

 #__ROAD MAP__

-1. understand more tools used in

 ##__milestone 1__
 getting to understand git and guthub and its uses.

 ##__milestone 2__
+understanding the command line in Ubuntu linux